squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

 There are several primary ways to handle various error conditions in Squid code.
 For any given context, only one is usually the correct choice.
 Using the list below, pick the _first_ one that matches your use case.
-See further below for notes about optional custom assertion messages and legacy code.
+See further below for notes about bug workarounds, optional custom assertion messages, and legacy code.

 1. If the condition can be checked at compilation time, use `static_assert()`.
    Minor code adjustments to make compile-time assertions possible may be